 Since joining Verizon in 2000, Mr. Flynn led technical standards work and partnership projects as part of Verizon’s corporate technology team.
 During his 40 plus years of Industry experience, Mr. Flynn was involved in many wireline and wireless voice and data advances including: New York City launch of analog cellular, CDMA, LTE and the commercial launch of Verizon’s 5G networks.
 Mr. Flynn chaired the Industry development of the TIA IS-95 CDMA standards and was Vice Chair of 3GPP2 and was a leading member of the GSMA Technology Committee for over ten years.
 Prior to Verizon, Mr. Flynn was the Executive Director in Bell Atlantic Mobile’s New England region until 1997.
 Mr. Flynn has received several patents for his work in wireless communications.
 Mr. Flynn holds Bachelor and master’s degrees from Fordham University.

-Andrea Goldsmith is the Stephen Harris professor in the School of Engineering and a professor of Electrical Engineering at Stanford University.
-She also founded and served as CTO of Quantenna Communications, which developed the first 4×4 802.11n chipsets.
-Dr. Goldsmith is a Fellow of the IEEE and of Stanford, and has received several awards.
+Dr. Goldsmith is the Stephen Harris professor in the School of Engineering and a professor of Electrical Engineering at Stanford University.
+Dr. Goldsmith founded and served as CTO of Quantenna Communications, which developed the first 4×4 802.11n chipsets.
+Dr. Goldsmith is a Fellow of the IEEE and of Stanford and has received several awards.
 Dr. Goldberg authored “Wireless Communications” and co-authored “MIMO Wireless Communications” and “Principles of Cognitive Radio,” both published by Cambridge University Press.
-She is also an inventor on 29 patents.
+Dr. Goldsmith is an inventor and holds 29 patents.